-Applicants need to provide 100% plagiarism-free, authentic content in the Reference Letter.
-So, that there is no chance of RPL Rejection due to plagiarism.
+Applicants must provide 100% plagiarism-free, authentic content in the reference letter.
+So there is no chance of RPL rejection due to plagiarism.

-Proofreading is the method of reviewing the final report to verify consistency and accuracy in grammar, spelling, punctuation, and formatting.
+Proofreading is reviewing the final report to verify consistency and accuracy in grammar, spelling, punctuation, and formatting.

-According to ACS Skill Assessment Guidelines, every employment reference need to include the following information
+According to ACS Skill Assessment Guidelines, every employment reference needs to include the following information:

 Need to include total worked hours as a full-time or part-time employee.
 It needs to be 20 hours per week at maximum.